 Kashmir Great Lakes Trek Solo

 Many trekkers are apprehensive in taking Kashmir Great Lakes Trek Solo.
-They are in fact quite worrisome when it comes to trekking in Kashmir.
-However, en route this trek there will be many solo trekkers that you will meet.
 This trek is absolutely safe for solo trekkers as any safe trek can be.
+En route this trek there will be many solo trekkers that you will meet.
 It has no threatening wildlife, no thick and dark forest and a clear trek trail that any trekker can safely follow.
 On the way, one sees abundance of water and grassland and enough open space for camping and relaxing.

 You are good to go for Kashmir Great Lakes Trek only if you have a basic know-how of this scenic trek and what things are essential to take along when you are on a solo trek.
 The advantages of solo trekking are that you save yourself from both high budget and crowd.